 Burns said the department was actively keeping an eye out for boats that were overloaded with passengers or driving erratically.
 Boaters can be cited for BUI if their blood-alcohol content is above .08, the same threshold for motor vehicles on roadways.

 “I don’t think that [people] realize that there’s the same threshold for operating a boat that we have for operating a vehicle on a roadway,” Burns added.
 She said many times boaters are surprised to learn they can be arrested for BUI.

 Impaired Driving Accident Attorneys in Seattle, WA

 Davis Law Group helps impaired driving collision victims get financial compensation for their injuries and lost wages.
 We work closely with the criminal prosecutor to make sure that all avenues, both criminal and civil, are being pursued.
-If you have been the victim of a drunk driver, contact Davis Law Group at 206-727-4000.
+If you have been the victim of a drunk driver, contact the drunk driving accident attorneys at Davis Law Group at 206-727-4000.